api3dao/oev-docs/docs/reference/oev/searchers/index.md

 ability to execute opportunities such as liquidations or arbitrage using your old searcher bots.

+## Initializing API Key

+Depositing funds into PrepaymentDepository.sol will create an account for your public/private key combination with the OEV Relay API.
+You will use signatures with your private key to make calls to the API that require authentification.

 ## Running Existing Bots as Backup

 Continue running your old MEV bots in parallel with the OEV Relay integration.